teemualap/grunt-aco2less/README.md

 # grunt-aco2less

 > A grunt plugin used to create .less variables out of .aco files.
+Currently supports rgb and hsb(->hsv) colors.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`